 OECD Home › Environment › Environment in emerging and transition economies › Latest Documents

 Without new policies, by 2050, freshwater availability will be further strained, with 2.3 billion more people than today projected to be living in river basins experiencing severe water stress.
-Just news: The OECD is participating in the Stockholm World Water Week from 31 August-5 September 2014.
+Latest information: The OECD participated in the Stockholm World Water Week from 31 August-5 September 2014.

 Following the 2010 request by Kazakhstan to initiate an NPD on water, the NPD process started in the country in 2012.
 This page provides further information about the NPD process and its achievements in Kazakhstan.